 When you get to Chiang Mai, you’ll see hundreds of motorcycle rental shops.
 Prices are similar, but it also depends on the scooter, the engine capacity and other factors.
 I recommend that you take a walk and visit two or three rental shops before making a choice.
 If you are planning to rent the bike for several days, try to bargain on the price a little.

 Even though it sounds crazy, they will not ask you for a driver’s license.
-My friend, German, had never driven a bike in his life (no experience at all) and rented it with no problem.
-It is also true that he almost crashed the bike in front of the shop owners, but that’s another story.
+My friend, German, had never driven a bike in his life (even though he has a driver’s license) and rented it with no problem.

 There are different types of bikes, so find the one that best fits your needs and experience.
 The classic 125cc scooter is by far the most popular choice among travelers and backpackers.
 The price is usually about 250 baths a day.